Getting to Charlottesville

 Greyhound Bus Lines reservations and schedules information is available by calling (800) 231-2222 or visiting Greyhound.com.
 The local Greyhound station is located at:

 From Washington, D.C.: Take Interstate 66 West until Exit 43A to merge onto US-29 South toward Gainesville.
 Continue on 29-South into Charlottesville.
 See map for specific venues.

 From Richmond: Take Interstate 64 West to Exit 118B to merge onto US-29 North toward Charlottesville.
 There are five exits that lead into Charlottesville and they are Fontaine Avenue (29 Business), Ivy Road (250 Business), Barracks Road, and Route 29 (N to Washington, S to Charlottesville).

 From Staunton: Take Interstate 81 South to Exit 221 to merge onto Interstate 64 East.
 Continue on I-64 East to Exit 118B to merge onto US-29 North toward Charlottesville.
 There are five exits that lead into Charlottesville and they are Fontaine Avenue (29 Business), Ivy Road (250 Business), Barracks Road, and Route 29 (N to Washington, S to Charlottesville).

 Getting around in Charlottesville

 There are bicycle lanes around the Downtown and University areas and on West Main Street, the road between these two areas.
 All Charlottesville Area Transit (CAT) buses are equipped to take bikes and bike racks are available at all major Festival venues.
-General biking information is available at Bike Charlottesville.
+General biking information is available from the UVa’s Community Cycling Resources.
 Currently, there is one bicycle shop in the area that rents bikes:

 Blue Ridge Cyclery